ros-perception/image_transport_tutorials/README.md

 ## Writing a Simple Image Publisher (Python)  <a name="py_simple_image_pub"/>

+Description: This tutorial shows how to create a publisher node that will continually publish an image with random contents from Python.

+Tutorial Level: Beginner

+Take a look at [my_publisher.py](image_transport_tutorials_py/image_transport_tutorials_py/my_publisher.py).

 To publish images using `image_transport_py`, you create an `ImageTransport` object and use it to advertise an image topic.
 The first parameter for `ImageTransport` is the image transport node's name which needs to be unique in the namespace.